 - Reverse engineer the reality of offering unlimited PTO.
 Where are there issues?
 Use problem-solving skills to develop a list of the best solutions.

-- Once this is finished, clearly define a procedure that employees must follow in order to take time off.
+- Once this is finished, clearly define a procedure employees must follow to take time off.

 - Make sure staff receive this information during the onboarding process, as well as a hard copy of it in the company’s employee handbook.